Expression Dialog Box

 Use the Expression dialog box to write Microsoft Visual Basic expressions for report item properties.
 You can use expressions to set many properties, including color, font, and borders.
 At run time, the report processor evaluates expressions and substitutes the result for the value of the property.

 To open the Expression dialog box, click the Expression (fx) button in dialog boxes, or select Expression from the shortcut menu or drop-down lists in the Properties pane.
-For more information, see Expression Uses in Reports (Report Builder and SSRS).
+For more information, see Understanding Simple and Complex Expressions (Reporting Services).

 The Expression dialog box includes a code window, category tree, category items, description pane, and example pane.

-The Expression dialog box is context-sensitive; the category items and descriptions change according to the expression category that you are working with.
+The Expression dialog box is context-sensitive; the category items and descriptions change in response to the expression category you are working with.
 It supports IntelliSense, statement completions, function call examples, and syntax coloring to help you detect syntax errors.